Reichenberg/gatsby-starter-netlify-cms/src/pages/post/2019-03-16-from-tennessee-to-abisko.md

 I was to meet a friend!
 A friend whom I've seen in person for a whole 5min prior.
 That's a story for another time!

 Newark to Manhattan was my current goal.
-I've done that enough times, its like ... easy now.
+I've done that enough times, it's like ... easy now.
 I should do an article on that?

 This brief dip into the BIG APPLE consisted of a normalcy for me...